This post may contain affiliate links. Please read our disclosure policy.

 How To Make Pancakes For One

-1. In a separate bowl, beat the egg and add the other wet ingredients, mixing until combined.
+2. In a small bowl, beat the egg, then add the milk, vanilla, and melted butter.
+Stir until combined.

-1. Heat a bit of butter in a large skillet over medium heat.
-Pour about 3/4 cup of batter into the skillet.
-Cook the pancake until bubbles form on the surface and the bottom is golden brown, about 3 minutes.
+4. Melt a small amount of butter in a 10-inch skillet over medium heat.
+Pour ¾ cup of batter into the skillet.
+Cook until bubbles form across the surface and the edges look set, about 3 minutes.

 a second pancake in a skillet.